MuslimSoftware/Jonas/frontend/README.md

-# UnisKit Mobile App (Expo)
+# Jonas Mobile App (Expo)

-This directory contains the React Native mobile application for UnisKit, built using Expo.
+This directory contains the React Native mobile application for Jonas, built using Expo.

 ## Prerequisites